Rethinking Driving World Model as Synthetic Data Generator for Perception Tasks: Introduction

 \section{Introduction}

-Perception tasks such as 3D object detection~\citep{li2022coda, li2024bevformer, wang2023exploring, wang2025survey} and 3D tracking~\citep{wang2023exploring, zhang20233d, han2025novel}, which support planning and decision-making~\citep{jiang2023vad, hu2023planning}, are extremely important in autonomous driving.
+Perception tasks such as 3D object detection~\citep{li2022coda, li2024bevformer, wang2023exploring, wang2025survey} and 3D tracking~\citep{wang2023exploring, zhang20233d, han2025novel, li2025amap}, which support planning and decision-making~\citep{jiang2023vad, hu2023planning, shan2025stability, hao2024mapdistill}, are extremely important in autonomous driving.
 The performance of perception models, however, is highly dependent on large-scale annotated training datasets~\citep{caesar2020nuscenes, wang2023we_asap}.
 To ensure reliability in rare but critical safety scenarios, it is essential to gather adequate long-tail data.
 Although the autonomous driving community has developed a thorough 3D annotation pipeline to facilitate data acquisition~\citep{zhao2025survey}, collecting long-tail data remains highly time-consuming and labor-intensive.

-Driving world models based on diffusion model~\citep{LDM} and ControlNet~\citep{zhang2023adding} have been developed in autonomous driving to generate synthetic data from scene layouts (e.g., BEV maps, 3D bounding boxes) and text~\citep{gao2023magicdrive, wen2024panacea, guo2025genesis}.
-However, they provide limited control over the poses and appearances of individual objects, which restricts the ability to generate diverse synthetic data~\citep{li2025realistic}.
-Editing methods~\citep{singh2024genmm, liang2025driveeditor, yu2025vehiclesim} instead of generation extend driving world models by using reference images and 3D bounding boxes to modify object appearance and pose, allowing for diverse corner cases.
-However, single-view insertion limits their application in multi-view BEV perception.
-Reconstruction-based methods using NeRF or 3DGS enable precise control over geometric structures~\citep{chen2021geosim,zanjani2025gaussian}.
-While geometry is preserved, sparse training views often lead to artifacts and incomplete renderings.
-Additionally, the lack of illumination modeling results in inconsistencies between inserted objects and the background.
+Driving world models based on diffusion and ControlNet~\citep{LDM, zhang2023adding} generate synthetic data from scene layouts and text~\citep{gao2023magicdrive, wen2024panacea, guo2025genesis}, but offer limited control over object pose and appearance, reducing data diversity~\citep{li2025realistic}.
+Editing-based methods~\citep{singh2024genmm, liang2025driveeditor, yu2025vehiclesim} improve this by inserting objects using reference images and 3D boxes, yet their single-view nature restricts use in multi-view BEV perception.
+Reconstruction-based approaches (NeRF, 3DGS)~\citep{chen2021geosim, zanjani2025gaussian} provide geometric control but suffer from artifacts due to sparse views and lack illumination modeling, causing inconsistencies between inserted objects and the background.

 More importantly, we argue that the data augmentation experiments of previous methods~\citep{wen2024panacea, li2024uniscene} are unfair, as they usually leverage a training strategy that first pretrains on synthetic data and finetunes on real data, resulting in twice the epochs compared to the baseline (real data only).
 We find that, under the same number of training epochs, large amounts of synthetic datasets offer little to no advantage and can even perform worse than using real data alone.
 As shown in Fig.~\ref{fig:teaser}, under the 2× epoch setting, models trained exclusively on real data achieve higher mAP and NDS compared to those trained on real and synthetic data.
 Given the importance of downstream perception tasks for autonomous driving, we believe it is essential to rethink the effectiveness of the driving world model as a synthetic data generator for these tasks.